HomeAcademicsSummer Courses

 • Non-credit courses are not graded and do not count toward a Heritage degree; no assignments or exams.

-• Go to DiscoverHeritage.ca/APPLY and click “Audit a Course”.
+• Go to DiscoverHeritage.ca/Apply and click “Audit a Course”.

 Heritage College Students:

-• College students will be able to find available Spring and Summer 2023 courses and register on myHeritage.
+• College students will be able to find available Spring and Summer courses and register on myHeritage.

-2023 Spring & Summer Schedule
+Spring & Summer 2024 Schedule

 Course Descriptions